 Hummus is mostly veggie based, but I truly feel it should be a separate food grouping all on its own because this stuff fills a gigantic place on my personal food pyramid.
 There are sooo many different versions of hummus too, but for today, I want to give you a basic recipe that can be altered to fit your preferences or eaten as is (my personal favorite).

 Whether you’re in the mood for beet hummus, chipotle hummus, avocado hummus, or anything else you can think up, you can rest easy knowing that pretty much any add-in works with this classic hummus recipe.
 Click those links though if you want to branch out and try some other tried and true flavors.
-As I mentioned before, hummus is kind of an obsession of mine so there are a lot of hummus recipes floating around this website.

 Another thing I’d like to note about this recipe – go ahead and double it if you’re planning to share.
 Seriously, my husband and I blow through this so quickly that I always regret not making more.
 It keeps for a few days in the fridge, five at the absolute most.
 If I know I’m going to be eating it over the next few days, I’ll just add a touch more water when I’m blending to make sure it doesn’t get thick and pasty when chilled.
 The water and oil is what keeps it light and fluffy.